GeekLord04/NoteWell/README.md

 ## Tech Stacks
 - Kotlin
 - Retrofit for API communication
-- RecyclerView for displaying cryptocurrency data
+- RecyclerView for displaying notes
 - ViewModel and LiveData for managing UI-related data
 - Coroutines
 - HILT for Dependency Injection